What's The Best Backbore to Match My Top?

 Backbore Size

-- We make backbores in 6 sizes.
+- We make one piece backbores in 3 sizes.

 - Some cup depths tend to work better with certain backbores, but to a large extent this is also a matter of personal preference